OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 # Examples

-Here we give numerous example analysis of GWAS data with MendelIHT.
+Here we give numerous example analysis of GWAS data with `MendelIHT.jl`.

+Users are highly encouraged to read the source code of our main [fit](https://github.com/OpenMendel/MendelIHT.jl/blob/master/src/fit.jl#L31) and [cv_iht](https://github.com/OpenMendel/MendelIHT.jl/blob/master/src/cross_validation.jl#L38) functions, which contain more options than what is described here.

 ```julia